mattheworres/compare-hare/README.md

 For a general idea of the app and its architecture, please read [ARCHITECTURE.md](ARCHITECTURE.md)

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.3.0.

 ## Getting Started

 ### Prerequisites

-- Dotnet Core 2.2 installed
+- .NET 8+ installed
-- MySQL docker image instantiated and configured
+- MySQL/MariaDB docker image instantiated and configured
 - Nuget package manager
-- Yarn
+- Yarn package manager

 ### Developing (order is important)